cerc-io/laconic-registry-cli/README.md

 * Run `yarn` to install all dependencies.

-* This repo uses laconic-sdk.
-We will need to use this locally.
+* This repo uses @cerc/laconic-sdk.
+TODO: add doc on buiding or using `yarn link` in development mode.

   * Run the following in [laconic-sdk repo](https://github.com/vulcanize/laconic-sdk):